muhammadmuneebelahi28-beep/teach-it-back/README.md

 Screenshots

-screenshots/01-ai-classmate-in-action.png â€” an active session (topic: "what is photosynthesis") showing the AI classmate's follow-up questions, the clarity gauge at 20%, and the gap sticky notes populated on the right
+The AI classmate in action â€” clarity gauge and gap tracker updating live:
+AI classmate session

-screenshots/02-start-screen.png â€” the topic entry screen, with a previously-saved topic visible in the notebook rail on the left
+Start screen â€” with a saved topic in the notebook rail:

-screenshots/03-settings.png â€” the Settings panel with Groq selected as the provider (API key field left empty for the screenshot)

-(Add the actual image files to a screenshots/ folder in this repo and update the paths above, or just paste the images directly into this README on GitHub.)
+Start screen

+Settings panel â€” choosing a free AI provider:
+Settings panel